 Weight: 2.8 kg

-The Bonavita BV1901TS 8-Cup Coffee Maker is an affordable and reliable coffee maker for office settings.
-It can brew up to eight cups of coffee in six minutes and packs a powerful 1500-watt heater to maintain the optimal brewing temperature, i.e., between 195°-205°F. It also has an optional pre-infusion mode that wets the coffee grounds before extraction.
+The Bonavita BV1901TS 8-Cup Coffee Maker is an affordable and reliable coffee maker for small offices.
+It can brew up to eight cups of coffee in six minutes and packs a powerful 1500-watt heater to maintain the optimal brewing temperature, i.e., between 195°-205°F. Its optional pre-infusion mode wets the coffee grounds before extraction for enhanced flavour.

-Bonavita has a stainless steel filter basket that holds enough ground coffee for eight cups.
-It also has a thermal carafe that keeps the coffee hot for hours without burning it.
-Then, there's a brew temperature control to adjust the water temperature to ensure your coffee is brewed optimally.
-The appliance is Specialty Coffee Association (SCA) certified, inspiring confidence in brew quality.
+Bonavita has a stainless steel filter basket and a thermal carafe that keeps the coffee hot for hours without burning it.
+It also has a brew temperature control to adjust the water temperature.
+The appliance is Specialty Coffee Association (SCA) certified, inspiring confidence in its brew quality.

 Pros